Gnu Ladies Choice 2013-2019 Snowboard Review

 Gnu Ladies Choice 2019 - 2013 Review by The Good Ride

-The Gnu Ladies Choice is one of those great mountain freestyle twins for those that ride in places with hard to icy snow but it’s also pretty fun when the snow’s good too.
-It’s often recommended to women who ride centered, love riding switch as much as they ride regular, love riding the park but also get out on the mountain.
+The Gnu Ladies Choice is one of those great mountain freestyle twins.
+It’s good for those that ride in places with hard to icy snow but it’s also pretty fun when the snow’s good too.
+It’s great for women who like to ride centered, love riding switch as much as they ride regular, love riding the park but also get out on the mountain.

 Conditions: Firm to hard CO snow with the occasional patches of good snow here and there.

 Set Up: 21.5” Centered 15 front -15 back

 The Gnu Ladies Choice is different in 2014 and many will appreciate the changes.
 The Ladies Choice 2013 use to be a women’s version of the men’s board but starting 2014 it changed up a bit to be more of it’s own board.
 The Addition of EC2 BTX changes up the ride a lot.
 It makes it a little more like a combo of the old Ladies Choice and the Men’s Space Case.

 2014 and 2015 Gnu Ladies Choice Review

 Before the C2 BTX was loose like the men’s Riders Choice.
 The 2014 EC2 incorporates similar EC2 from the men’s side that offers a little more stability between the feet than the old C2 BTX.
 It’s still forgiving and playful but offers a little more stability for mountain riding.
 Also the edge hold isn’t as grippy which is more advantageous for riders who see softer conditions often but still like to have a bit more grip when the conditions get hard.
 That’s the major change with the 2014 vs. the 2013.